PHP Security & Best Practices (Security & Performance)

 $stmt->execute(['email' => $_POST['email']]);7: Protect Against XSS Attacks

-One of other vulnerabilities in a web application is Cross-Site-Scripting (XSS) in which attacker injects malicious script code into content that is delivered to user.This happens for example when a web page display some data from query parameter or it is already stored in database.
-It is important to protect against XSS attack with following steps:
+One of the other vulnerabilities in a web application is Cross-Site-Scripting (XSS), in which an attacker injects malicious script code into content that is delivered to the user.
+This happens for example, when a web page displays some data from a query parameter or it is already stored in the database.
+It is important to protect against XSS attacks with the following steps:

-- Add Content-Security-Policy header for additional protection.
+- Add Content-Security-Policy header as an additional security layer.

 // Example from query parameter